chris-thorpe3db/squawk-code-generator/README.md

  - Add a copyright and licence notice
  - State changes made
  - Disclose the source (this repo)
- - Use the same license (GNU Affero GPL v3.0)
+ - Use the same license (GNU GPL v3.0)

 This software comes with absolutely no liability or warranty.

-This repository and all contents are Copyright © 2022 Christopher Thorpe.
+This repository and all contents are Copyright © 2022-2024 Christopher Thorpe.